JaGeo/LobsterPy/paper/paper.md

 "featurize" and "structuregraphs".
 Alongside its Python interface, it also provides an easy-to-use command line interface (CLI) that runs automatic analysis of the computations and generates a summary of results and publication-ready figures.

-_LobsterPy_ has been used to produce the results in [@ngo2023dft; @morgan2023structures; @naik2023quantumchemical] and also is part of
+_LobsterPy_ has been used to produce the results in [@ngo2023dft; @morgan2023structures; @naik2023quantumchemical] and is also part of
-[@atomate2] bonding analysis workflow as part of data generation.
+[@atomate2] bonding analysis workflow for generating bonding analysis summaries.

 # Statement of need
 Although notion of "bonds" might seem unusual from a physicist's point of view, chemists have been employing it routinely to